 What are the most common mistakes seed stage companies make when filing?

 The biggest mistakes at this stage are not filing at all, filing incompletely, or not checking certain boxes and making certain elections to determine future benefits.
 Missing the payroll deduction is a big one: if you miss the necessary checkbox on the company’s annual return, your startup is no longer eligible to receive a payroll deduction unless an amendment is filed before the year-end.
 You can still get the R&D tax credit, but you will only be able to claim it against future tax liabilities.
 Keep in mind, this could be up to a $250,000 benefit that you miss, so by messing this up you might meaningfully increase your company’s burn rate.
+Learn more about the research and development tax credit here.
 We also see companies file Delaware state returns when it’s not necessary, or fail to file returns in a state when it IS necessary.
 For our founder clients, the biggest mistakes include not being prepared, starting the process late, and not having the company’s documents and books in order.

 What’s the best way to handle expenses for an early stage company?